Quick Writing Guide for Epidemiology

 2.7 - Working with Collaborators

-The criteria for authorship (everyone uses the International Committee of Medical Journal Editors (ICMJE) definition) are as follows:
+The criteria for authorship (International Committee of Medical Journal Editors (ICMJE) definition) are as follows:

 • Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; AND